Hconsolo/MSDS460-Assignment_01_/README.md

 <!-- USAGE EXAMPLES -->
 ## Method

+For this task, we employed Python and the following third part libraries to help with basic data handling tasks and to solve the the LP problem.

+* Pandas - Data Wrangling and Processing
+* Matplotlib & Seaborn - Data Visualization
+* PulP - Provides a modeling framework and LP optimization tool

-Initially, we have gathered information on the nutrition facts of five meals from the Internet, namely Kraft Mac & Cheese , Amy's Thai Pad Thai, Fresh Express Chopped Caesar Salad Kit, Spinach Scramble, and Salmon, Rice, and Broccolis.
-We selected pre-packaged and ready-to-eat meals that can be easily prepared with ingredients available in the package or a simple recipe that requires no more than five ingredients.
-The prices and nutritional information were collected from Mariano's website.
-Table 01 summarizes this information along with the price of the pre-packaged meals or the pro-rated meal cost.
-Please note that the price does not include any costs associated with food preparation, such as utility costs or labor.
+We have collected information on the nutritional value of five meals that are easily available online.
+These meals are Kraft Mac & Cheese, Amy's Thai Pad Thai, Fresh Express Chopped Caesar Salad Kit, Spinach Scramble, Salmon, Rice, and Broccoli.
+To ensure that all the necessary nutrients are covered, we have also included milk as a sixth meal option to be consumed during the day, since it is cheap and provides calcium, vitamin D, and potassium (Dietary Guidelines for Americans 2024).
+We chose pre-packaged and easy-to-prepare meals that require no more than five ingredients or have ingredients readily available in the package.
+We obtained the prices and nutritional information from Mariano's website (2024), and Table 02 summarizes this information along with the pre-packaged meal prices or the pro-rated cost per meal.
+The prices do not include any costs associated with food preparation, such as utility costs or labor.
+For the recipes that required preparation, we calculate the prorated costs and nutritional content based on the key ingredients based on the recipes from online websites.
+On the repository of this assignment one can find the nutritional values on a table, files containing the nutrition information and prices from Mariano’s website.

-However, the amount of Calcium provided by these items were not enough to converge the problem, so we decided to include Fat Free Skim Milk in the diet as a cheap option for additional Calcium.

-#### Table 01: Nutrition facts and prices for the meal options.
+#### Table 02: Nutrition facts and prices for the meal options.

 | Food Item                              |   Price ($) |   Energy (calories) |   Sodium (mg) |   Protein (g) |   Vitamin D (mcg) |   Calcium (mg) |   Iron (mg) |   Potassium (mg) |
 |:---------------------------------------|------------:|--------------------:|--------------:|--------------:|------------------:|---------------:|------------:|-----------------:|
 | Kraft Mac & Cheese                     |        0.46 |              250    |        560    |          9    |               0   |         110    |        2.5  |           330    |